-My paintings begin with drawings or another artist I can steal from--the kernel of an idea, a starting point to grow the painting from.
-It might start from a line or a circle, some patch of color.
-Moving from there in a direction, sometimes right, sometimes a detour--a back and forth, add and subtract--just keep painting.
-Taking out what seems fluffy or decorative.
-Hopefully at the end, a painting has appeared out of what's left.
+I begin with drawings or a photograph--a kernel of an idea, a starting point to grow a painting from.
+Moving from there in a direction, sometimes right, sometimes a detour--back and forth, add and subtract--just keep working.
+Hoping at the end, a painting will appear out of what is left.